-Applies to platforms: Graphical installation
+Graphical installation

-To install the Collector on Mac OS using the graphical interface:
+To install the Collector on macOS using the graphical interface:

 - 1. Double-click the provided disk image file to mount it into your filesystem and see its contents. - 2.
-Double-click the package file Nexthink_Collector_5.x.x.pkg and the installer starts with the introduction. - 3.
+Double-click the package file Nexthink\Collector\5.x.x.pkg and the installer starts with the introduction. - 3.
 Click Continue to proceed with the installation. - 4.
-In the step Personalization, configure the settings of the Engine to which the Collector will send the gathered information: - Type in the host name or IP address of the appliance running the Engine under Server name or IP address. - Type in the port number where the Engine listens for connections from the Collector under UDP port. - 5.
+In the step Personalization, configure the settings of the Engine to which the Collector will send the gathered information: - ◆ Type in the host name or IP address of the appliance running the Engine under Server name or IP address. - ◆ Type in the port number where the Engine listens for connections from the Collector under UDP port. - 5.
 Click Continue to go on.

 - 6. In the step Destination select, the installer program shows the local paths in the system where it is going to install the different components of the Collector.
 Keep the default paths and click Continue. - 7.
 The Installation Type step informs you about some details of the installation process, including the amount of space that the program is going to occupy on disk.
 Click Install to begin with the actual installation. - 8.
 The installer shows the progress of the installation and it finishes with a summary message.
-If the installation was successful, click Close to terminate the procedure. - 9.
+If the installation was successful, click Close to terminate the procedure. - ◆ If you are installing the Collector on macOS 10.13 High Sierra you need user approval. - 9.
 Reboot the computer to finish the installation.